cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: Introduction

 Handling uncertainty is critical for real-world deployment.
 One common approach is to model uncertainty as a stochastic disturbance characterized by a probability distribution.
 Existing methods, ranging from chance-constrained optimization \cite{lew2020chance, nakka2023chance} to covariance steering \cite{tsolovikos2021cautious, ratheesh2025operator}, provide probabilistic guarantees on constraint satisfaction.
 However, stochastic models may not capture all uncertainty types; modeling inaccuracies or exogenous disturbances are often better represented as deterministic uncertainty, referring to disturbances assumed to lie within a bounded set.
 In many safety-critical applications, a guarantee is required for \textit{all} possible realizations of such uncertainty.
 This work addresses trajectory optimization in the presence of these deterministic disturbances.

 Standard approaches to address deterministic uncertainty involve providing worst-case guarantees over bounded uncertainty sets, a concept originating from the field of robust control \cite{safonov2012robust}.
 This idea has been adapted for trajectory optimization in several forms, ranging from Tube-based and Robust Model Predictive Control (MPC) to min-max methods.
-Tube-based MPC computes a nominal trajectory and feedback gains to maintain the system within a safe tube; however, it can be overly conservative due to the decoupling between the nominal control and the feedback gains \cite{mayne2011tube}.
-Robust MPC typically considers linear systems.
-Alternatively, Min-Max DDP \cite{morimoto2002minimax, sun2018minmax} frame the problem as a game against an adversarial disturbance to optimize a robust policy, yet these methods often struggle with nonlinear state constraints.
+Tube-based MPC computes a nominal trajectory and feedback gains to maintain the system within a safe tube; but can be overly conservative due to the decoupling between the nominal control and the feedback gains \cite{mayne2011tube}.
+Robust MPC typically considers linear systems, and Min-Max DDP \cite{morimoto2002minimax, sun2018minmax} frame the problem as a game against an adversarial disturbance to optimize a robust policy, failing to address nonlinear state constraints.
+While DIRTREL \cite{manchester2017dirtrel} studies robust nonlinear direct transcription under ellipsoidal disturbances with an LQR tracking controller, it assumes uncorrelated uncertainty across the time-steps.
 To effectively handle both nonlinear dynamics and state constraints, recent research has shifted toward Robust Optimization (RO) \cite{ben2009robust, bertsimas2011robust}.
 Some frameworks \cite{DRO_ACC,Kotsalis_covariance_steering} in this category address nonlinear constraints but are limited to linear dynamical systems.
 Conversely, recent work \cite{aabdulnonlinearcdc} introduced the Nonlinear Robust Trajectory Optimization (NRTO) framework, a trajectory optimization framework that accounts for nonlinearity in both the dynamics and the constraints.

 The NRTO framework comprises three core elements: successive linearization, robust constraint reformulation, and the resolution of linearized subproblem infeasibility via operator-splitting techniques \cite{aabdulnonlinearcdc}.
 Since the framework enforces robust constraints that must be satisfied for every possible realization of uncertainty within a bounded set, the problem is intractable in its original form due to the infinite number of constraints.
 To overcome this, the NRTO framework employs robust constraint reformulation, converting the problem into a tractable form that yields Second-Order Conic Programming (SOCP) constraints.
 Despite the effectiveness of this framework, the computational cost of the existing implementation based on Interior Point (IP) methods for solving the SOCP subproblems remains a primary barrier to its widespread adoption for high-dimensional systems with numerous constraints.